aisepucrio/stnl-dataminer-api/README.md

 - Ensure your GitHub token has the necessary permissions to access the desired repositories.
 - PostgreSQL must be running on the default port 5432.
-- All timestamps must be in ISO 8601 format (YYYY-MM-DDTHH:mm:ssZ).

-## Using the API

-The API provides various endpoints for data mining.
-To test the endpoints, we recommend using one of the following tools:

-- [Postman](https://www.postman.com/downloads/) - Popular GUI for API testing
-- [Bruno](https://www.usebruno.com/) - Open source alternative to Postman

-The examples below use the `esp8266/Arduino` repository as a demonstration...